MicrosoftDocs/azure-ai-docs/articles/ai-services/language-service/personally-identifiable-information/how-to-call.md

 ### Input languages

-When you submit documents to be processed, you can specify which of [the supported languages](language-support.md) they're written in. if you don't specify a language, extraction defaults to English.
+When you submit documents to be processed, you can specify which of [the supported languages](language-support.md) they're written in.
+If you don't specify a language, extraction defaults to English.
 The API may return offsets in the response to support different [multilingual and emoji encodings](../concepts/multilingual-emoji-support.md).

 ### Redaction Policy (version 2024-11-5-preview only)
 In version 2024-11-5-preview, you're able to define the `redactionPolicy` parameter to reflect the redaction policy to be used when redacting text.
-The policy field supports 3 policy types:
+The policy field supports three policy types:

 - `DoNotRedact`
 - `MaskWithCharacter` (default)
 - `MaskWithEntityType`

-The `DoNotRedact` policy allows the user to return the response without the `redactedText` field, i.e. “John Doe received a call from 424-878-9192”,.
+The `DoNotRedact` policy allows the user to return the response without the `redactedText` field, that is, “John Doe received a call from 424-878-9192”.

-The `MaskWithRedactionCharacter` policy allows the `redactedText` to be masked with a character (such as "*"), preserving the length and offset of the original text, i.e. “******** received a call from ************”.
+The `MaskWithRedactionCharacter` policy allows the `redactedText` to be masked with a character (such as "*"), preserving the length and offset of the original text, that is, “******** received a call from ************”.
 This is the existing behavior.

-There is also an optional field called `redactionCharacter` where you can input the character to be used in redaction if you're using the `MaskWithCharacter` policy
+There's also an optional field called `redactionCharacter` where you can input the character to be used in redaction if you're using the `MaskWithCharacter` policy

-The `MaskWithEntityType` policy allows you to mask the detected PII entity text with the detected entity type, i.e. “[PERSON_1] received a call from [PHONENUMBER_1]”.
+The `MaskWithEntityType` policy allows you to mask the detected PII entity text with the detected entity type, that is, “[PERSON_1] received a call from [PHONENUMBER_1]”.

 ## Submitting data